hogandenver05/hackathon/slides.md

 # 👥 Target Audience

-This project is built for:

-- Young learners (ages 15–25)
-  - "nearly 85% of young traders incurred losses within their first year of trading options."
-Why young traders are losing money in options, by Economic Times, Rahul Ghose
 - Students and early professionals
 - Beginners curious about investing
 - Risk-averse individuals who want to practice
+- Young learners (ages 15–25)
+  - "Nearly 85% of young traders incurred losses within their first year of trading options."
+[Why young traders are losing money in options, by Economic Times, Rahul Ghose]()

 ---